ankush464/ankush464/README.md

 - 👋 Hi, I’m @ankush464
-- 👀 I’m interested in DSA, Embedded Development, Problem Solving or anything technology
+- 👀 I’m interested in DSA, Embedded Development, Problem Solving and anything technology
 - 🌱 I’m currently learning about advanced data structures and algorithms, as well as diving deeper into embedded systems development.
 - 💞️ I’m looking to collaborate on projects related to DSA implementation, embedded systems projects, or any challenging problem-solving tasks.
 - ⚡ Fun fact: I once built a mini-robot that could solve a maze autonomously using a combination of DSA algorithms and embedded programming!